openstack/charm-guide/doc/source/making-a-change.rst

 For details on getting started with `Launchpad`_ development, please read the `Launchpad code page
 <https://help.launchpad.net/Code>`_ after you have registered your account.

-Also please do reach out to us on IRC or the mailing list.
-You can find more details in the :ref:`find-us` page.
+Also please do reach out to us on IRC or the mailing list (see the :doc:`Talk to us <find-us>` page).